simongabrl/Portfolio-Simon-Lorejas/README.md

 - Developed an e-commerce platform for selling shoes using VB.NET, allowing users to create accounts, browse products, and complete purchases securely.
 - Implemented a user-friendly shopping experience with features like a shopping cart and checkout process.
 - Integrated MS Access as the backend to manage product data, user information, and order history.
-- Created an admin panel for managing inventory, tracking sales, and reviewing audit logs to maintain efficient store management.
+- Created an admin panel for managing inventory, tracking sales, and reviewing audit logs to maintain store management.